ImBerkayKaplan/IT-Open-Source-Intelligence-Automation/README.md

 This tutorial assumes that you have the Java Development Kit (JDK) installed on your system.
 If you don't, you can download it from the official Oracle website.
 I'm running this project from my Linux VirtualBox.

-Organize your Java files: Ensure that your Java files (e.g., Main.java and OSUIntelligenceTools.java) are located in the same directory.

 Download the Jsoup library JAR file from the official Jsoup website, https://jsoup.org/download.
 Select the "jsoup-x.x.x.jar" file (where x.x.x is the version number).
 This repo also has a jsoup library in its lib folder, but it may be outdated.

 Save the downloaded JAR file for Jsoup in the same directory as your Java files (e.g., Main.java and OSUIntelligenceTools.java).

-Open a terminal (Command Prompt on Windows, Terminal on macOS or Linux) and navigate to the directory containing the Java files using the cd command.
-For example:
+Open a terminal and navigate to the directory containing the Java files using the cd command:

 ```cd /IT-Open-Source-Intelligence-Automation/src```